-This delay in the morning, pushes back the start of our wind down time at night by the same amount of time.
-Melatonin secretion is later, delaying our body temperature drop and making it harder for us to go to sleep that evening when we normally would.
+This delay in the morning pushes back the start of our wind-down time at night by the same amount of time.
+Melatonin secretion is later, delaying our body temperature drops and making it harder for us to go to sleep that evening when we normally would.

 This is the same effect that jetlag has on our body except we do it to ourselves, usually every week.